PFC - ÍÃ×ÓÏÈÉú Women PhotosFor UOP Use Only

 If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer this course with a foundation year to bring you up to speed.

-• You'll study on the ÍÃ×ÓÏÈÉú campus with access to all facilities, support and societies
+• You'll study with our partners ICP on the ÍÃ×ÓÏÈÉú campus with access to all facilities, support and societies

 • When you finish your foundation year successfully, you get a guaranteed place on BSc (Hons) Sport Management